It's time for an update

 Step 4: Fitting the inside unit

 The inside unit will usually be positioned on an external wall and will be mounted on a bracket.
 The installer will drill a hole through the wall and feed the necessary cables and pipes to the outside, where they can be connected to the external unit.
+Note that during the installation process, you may experience a temporary lack of heating and hot water for a short time.

 Step 5: Fitting the outside unit